What is the Bicycle Mayor and Leaders Program?

 Is the role of Bicycle Mayor paid ?

 The Bicycle Mayor is a voluntary role.
-They benefit personally and professionally from being associated with the program, but any financial remuneration during the mayoralty is likely to be limited to covering basic expenses and operating costs.
+They benefit personally and professionally from being associated with the program, but any financial remuneration during the mayoralty is likely to be limited.

 How much of a time commitment is required from a Bicycle Mayor?